-With the rapid spread of the new Coronavirus (COVID-19), our number one priority is the health and safety of our employees, partners and customers.
-Our facilities are 100 percent operational and we have long prepared for the possibility of a pandemic within our overall business continuity plan to ensure we can maintain this service level, while ensuring the health and safety of all that interact with our facilities.
+As the global response to COVID-19 continues to evolve, our number one priority at Digital Realty continues to be the health and safety of our employees, partners and customers.
+Our facilities are 100 percent operational COVID-19 within our overall business continuity plan to ensure we can maintain this service level, while ensuring the health and safety of all that interact with our facilities.

 An overview of the safety precautions we are implementing to protect employees, customers and partners and ensure business continuity can be found below.

-Customers may contact their Customer Success Manager (CSM), or e-mail email@example.com with any questions or for more information.
-Customers at Interxion facilities should contact QHSEreporting@interxion.com
+Customers may contact their Customer Success Manager (CSM) or e-mail firstname.lastname@example.org with any questions or for more information.

-Media and industry analysts may contact Helen Bleasdale firstname.lastname@example.org for further information.
-For investor inquiries please contact John Stewart: email@example.com
+Media and industry analysts may contact Helen Bleasdale @ email@example.com for further information.
+For investor inquiries please contact Jordan Sadler @ firstname.lastname@example.org

 Frequently Asked Questions